SharkSnack/shiren-2/content/dungeons/halfway-well.md

 * Heal Staff
     * Obtained by defeating Evil Kangaroos.<br/>Swing it at Ghost type monsters such as Kamikaze to deal 100 damage.
 * Seal Staff
-    * Obtained by defeating King Tuskers.<br/>Used to prevent monsters like Porkchop from using special attacks.
+    * Obtained by defeating King Tuskers.<br/>Used to prevent monsters like Porko from using special attacks.
 * Slow Staff
     * Obtained by defeating Monarch Tuskers.
 Used to evade enemies.